z-Index-ros/leomower/README.md

-# Leo Mower
+# Web Leo Mower
-As a learning exercice we're going to mimic an [Husqvarna Automower](https://www.husqvarna.com/fr/robots-tondeuses/automower315/) with the [Leo Rover](https://www.leorover.tech/).
+This branch is used to manipulate the leomower from a web page

 > The Husqvarna Automower playground is delimited by an electrical cable buried in the ground, the mower turns when it reaches the limit.